bpladewig/PWC2024b/content/authors/admin/_index.md

 ## About Me

 Professor of Energy Process Engineering and Paul Wurth Chair at the University of Luxembourg, leading activities in hydrogen-related materials and systems.
+Vice-Dean of the Faculty of Science, Technology and Medicine.

 I was previously a research group leader in the Institute for Micro Process Technology (IMVT) at Karlsruhe Institute of Technology, developing novel in-situ diagnostic techniques for micro-structured process devices, including reactors, heat exchanges, membrane systems and photochemical reactors.